ItalyStrap/theme-json-generator/README.md

 Basically, this plugin executes the following steps:

 * This plugin searches for a custom callback you provide trough `composer.json` inside `extra` field.
-* The callback needs to return an array with your [theme config](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) and accept a string argument where you get the path of the theme.
+* The callback needs to return an array with your [theme config](https://developer.wordpress. org/block-editor/how-to-guides/themes/theme-json/) and the callback accepts a string argument where you get the path of the theme.
-* And it generates the theme.json in the root folder of the theme you are developing.
+* At the end it generates the theme.json in the root folder of the theme you are developing.

 ### Example project